zmgirao/budgetbakers-parser/README.md

 Instructions:
 1) Save as HTML a list of transactions from Wallet app named bakers.html and:
+2) Optional: removing Credit Card payments or amounts sent to savings by adding those accounts in line 86 of the script;
-2) Run the Python script to get:
+3) Run the Python script to get:

 The output will be:
 1) dump.json file with a list of the transactions in JSON object format;